Benjamin-Wall/Advanced-Discord-Bot/README.md

-np - To get the currently playing song pause - To pause the currently playing song resume - To resume the currently paused song
+np - To get the currently playing song pause - To pause the currently playing song resume - To resume the currently paused song fortnite [USERNAME] [pc/xbl/psn] - to get fortnite stats of the requested player
 ```

 ## Admin Commands: